mtr6093/Project4_frontend/README.md

 ### Links and Software Installations

-Link to the frontend application:
+Link to the frontend application: https://marc-final-project-frontend.herokuapp.com/

-This application does not require any software be installed on your device (phone, tablet, or computer); the entire application is hosted on a webserver.
+This application does not require any software be installed on your device (phone, tablet, or computer); the entire application is hosted on a Heroku webserver.

 ## Known Issues